jeanlazarou/calco/README.md

 ## Todo

-1. mutliple sheets
-2. cross-sheet references
+1. cross-sheet references
-3. specs for office engine
+2. specs for office engine
    * currencies
    * percentages
    * time
    * date, now
    * absolute $A$5
    * styles (both formulas and values)
-4. CSV engine (using the calculator)
+3. CSV engine (using the calculator)

 ## Done